 In acute cases, the stomach and small intestine are markedly distended with fluid (which can result in gastric rupture), and the large intestine is impacted.
 In chronic cases, the GI tract is usually empty.
 All forms may show splenomegaly; linear ulceration of the esophagus; and hard, tarry fecal balls.
 Neuronal degeneration of pre- and postganglionic sympathetic and parasympathetic neurons is common.
 A specific distribution of chromatolytic autonomic and somatic lower motor neurons is found in the brain stem and spinal cord.

 No reliable in vivo diagnostic test is available, but dysphagia, tachycardia despite few signs of pain, decreased GI tract motility, a tucked-up stance (chronic cases), and ptosis are useful features.
 Administration of dilute (0.5%) phenylephrine to one eye should, within 20 min, result in marked decrease in ptosis (most easily seen as a decrease in the angle of the eyelashes to the head when viewed from the front).
 Biopsies of ileal and rectal tissue can confirm the diagnosis when examined by a pathologist experienced with grass sickness lesions.
 Postmortem confirmation of diagnosis depends on histopathologic examination of autonomic ganglia.
 Inhalation pneumonia is a common finding on necropsy.
 Other causes of intestinal distention and ileus must be ruled out.
-Other causes of emaciation should be considered in the chronic form, including equine motor neuron disease (see Diseases of the Spinal Column and Cord: Equine Motor Neuron Disease).
+Other causes of emaciation should be considered in the chronic form, including equine motor neuron disease (see Equine Motor Neuron Disease).

 A proportion of mildly affected (chronic) cases can survive with dedicated nursing care; a wide variety of feeds should be offered to encourage feed intake.
 Acute and subacute cases have not survived and should be euthanized on humane grounds.
 Stabling at-risk stock for part of the day has been recommended.